 Clandestine Laboratory Training

-NES is the world-wide leader in clandestine laboratory safety training for first responders in law enforcement, hazmat, firefighter, and civil support teams.
-Established in 1987, NES continues to provide training programs and products for first responders to clandestine laboratories, chemical suicides, marijuana grows, marijuana extraction labs, and other potentially hazardous material sites.
-NES supports the training of first responder personnel by providing technical support, consultation, and expert witness testimony for government agencies responsible for investigating these hazardous material scenes.
+NES is the worldwide leader in clandestine laboratory safety training for first responders in law enforcement, hazmat, firefighter, and civil support teams.
+Established in 1987, NES continues to provide training programs and products for first responders to clandestine laboratories, chemical suicides, marijuana grows, marijuana extraction labs, and other potentially hazardous sites.
+NES supports the training of first responder personnel by providing technical support, consultation, and expert witness testimony for government agencies responsible for investigating these hazardous materials scenes.

 Leading the Way

-We offer many of our clan lab courses at our Folsom, CA training facility including: Basic Clandestine Laboratory Safety Training, Clan Lab Site Safety Officer Training, Marijuana Grow House Operations Training, Advanced Clan Lab Training: Beyond the Basics, and Clan Lab Chemistry.
-Webinars are also scheduled to deliver timely and effective training on new trends that affect first responders.
+We offer many of our clan lab courses at our Folsom, CA training facility including: Basic Clandestine Laboratory Safety, Clan Lab Site Safety Officer, Marijuana Grow Hazards Safety Training for Law Enforcement, Advanced Clan Lab Training: Beyond the Basics, Clan Lab Chemistry, Explosives and Toxics Clan Labs, and Level A Training.
+Webinars, such as the extremely popular Fentanyl for First Responders webinar, are also scheduled to deliver timely and effective training on new trends that affect first responders.